TransitScreen/wp-github-pipeline/README.md

 Pipeline is a Wordpress plugin which allows you to create a dashboard for you gitHub project.
 The intended use case for this tool is to provide an intuitive interface for non-technical members of the team.
 It is not intended to be a SCRUM board, or a full-featured project management tool.
 The name Pipeline refers to the fact that we make it easy to "pipe in" information from gitHub.
-Which information, and how you present it is up to you.
+Which information you pipe in, and how you present it is entirely up to you.

-The goals was to be as versatile as possible while still being quick and easy to install and set up.

 ### Requirements:
 * A gitHub repository
+* A registered 3rd party application for your repository (if private)
 * A working Wordpress installation (docs [here](https://codex.wordpress.org/Installing_WordPress))
 * PHP 5.5+